A spring clean with long-lasting effect

 Since you’re already out, why not bring the whole wardrobe?
 Let the air do its magic before your clothing is tucked in for the summer.
 While you’re inspired, give your accessories some attention, too.

 Retrieving warmer clothes from storage is often done right when it’s needed.
 That’s why this is perfect mending time.
-Sew back in those buttons that came loose, and patch those unwanted tears.
+Sew back buttons, patch tears.
 When leaves start falling, you’ll hit the ground running.

 All storage can be helped by following two simple rules: knowing when your things are used next time, and making sure that they can be used right away.
 Then it becomes a joy to return to them – not a chore.”